 ARM, Intel, and Freescale Power Architecture Are the three main processor designs that power Single Board Computers.
 As I had hinted before, most SBCs run on ARM processors.
 A significant amount of the remaining is powered by Intel and a few by the Power Architecture.
 Let us begin by examining the ARM processor architecture.

-In essence, the ARM is a CPU architecture that falls under the family of RISC (Reduced Instruction Set Computers) that was developed by Advanced RISC Machines (ARM).
+In essence, the ARM is a CPU architecture that falls under the family of RISC (Reduced Instruction Set Computers) developed by Advanced RISC Machines (ARM).
 Acorn Computers developed the design in the 1980s.

 ARM produces both 32-bit and 64-bit processors like Intel.
 However, ARM processors are designed to perform at higher speeds by processing Millions of Instructions Per Second (MIPS).
-The processors achieve better processing by getting rid of additional instructions and optimizing processing paths; thus achieving better performance at lower power consumption.
+The processors achieve better processing by getting rid of additional instructions and optimizing processing paths, thus achieving better performance at lower power consumption.